 A Universal Primer

-The Universal Orlando Resort is located on 840 acres inside the city of Orlando, about 8 miles north-east of Walt Disney World (which is actually in Lake Buena Vista).
-The resort consists of two theme parks – Universal Studios Florida (USF) and Universal's Islands of Adventure (IOA) – along with four Loews-operated Universal hotels, and the CityWalk dining, nightlife, and shopping complex.
-Wet 'n' Wild, a nearby water park, is also marketed under the Universal Orlando banner.
+Universal Orlando occupies 840 acres in Orlando, about 8 miles northeast of Walt Disney World.
+The resort consists of two theme parks—Universal Studios Florida and Universal’s Islands of Adventure—along with with five (soon six) Loews-operated Universal hotels, the Volcano Bay water park (opening 2017), and the Universal CityWalk dining, nightlife, and shopping complex.

 Universal Studios Florida (USF) opened in June 1990.
-At the time, it was almost four times the size of Disney’s Hollywood Studios (originally known as Disney/MGM Studios, which today is the larger of the two parks), and much more of its facility was accessible to visitors.
-Like Disney's parks, USF is spacious, beautifully landscaped, meticulously clean, and delightfully varied in its entertainment.
-Its rides are exciting and innovative and, like many Disney attractions, focused on familiar and/or beloved movie characters or situations.
-Unfortunately, while the opening-day rides incorporated state-of-the-art technology and lived up to their billing in terms of creativity and uniqueness, several lacked the capacity or reliability to handle the number of guests who frequent major Florida tourist destinations.
+At the time, it was almost four times the size of Disney’s Hollywood Studios (then Disney-MGM Studios), and much more of its acreage was accessible to visitors.
+Like Disney’s parks, USF is spacious, beautifully landscaped, meticulously clean, and delightfully varied in its entertainment.

-With only one theme park, Universal played second fiddle to Disney’s juggernaut for almost a decade.
-Things began to change when Universal opened Islands of Adventure (IOA) in 1999.
-Adding a second park, along with the CityWalk nightlife complex and three on-site resort hotels, made Universal a legitimate two-day destination, and provided Universal with enough critical mass to begin serious competition with Disney for tourists’ time and money.
+With just one theme park, Universal played second fiddle to Disney for almost a decade.
+Things began to change when Islands of Adventure (IOA) opened in 1999.
+Adding a second park, along with the CityWalk nightlife complex and on-site resort hotels, made Universal a legitimate two-day destination and a serious competitor with Disney for tourists’ time and money.

-Now, Universal Studios Florida and Islands of Adventure are state-of-the-art parks vying with Disney parks whose attractions are decades older on average.
-Although Disney has expanded the Magic Kingdom’s Fantasyland area with new rides and restaurants, that effort is primarily to increase the Magic Kingdom’s capacity; none of Disney’s latest attractions are the kind of cutting-edge, super-headliner attractions that Universal has built recently and continues to build.
+Today, USF and IOA are state-of-the-art parks that vie with Disney parks, whose attractions are decades older on average.
+None of Disney’s latest attractions are the kinds of cutting-edge, super-headliner attractions that Universal has built recently and continues to build.

 What Is The Wizarding World?